 Community Property

 Washington is a community property state.
 This means the courts generally view assets acquired during a marriage as marital property belonging to both spouses.
+Because of this, the court will most likely view them as a shared asset to divide in the divorce.

 Related Reading: Can You File For Bankruptcy During a Divorce?